Wisconsin OWI/DUI defense

 4th-Offense OWI/DUI (Felony) in Wisconsin: Penalties, Defenses, and What to Expect

-Since 2015 Wisconsin Act 371 took effect on January 1, 2017, every fourth or subsequent OWI in Wisconsin is automatically a Class H felony, regardless of when the prior offenses occurred.
+Since 2015 Wisconsin Act 371 took effect on January 1, 2017, a fourth or subsequent OWI in Wisconsin is charged as a Class H felony when the prior-counting rules are met.
 The maximum penalty is 6 years in prison and a $10,000 fine.
 For 4th-offense counting, Wisconsin reaches back to January 1, 1989.
-A 1st offense from 1990 counts the same as one from last year.
+A 1990 qualifying prior can matter as much as one from last year.

 Cafferty & Scheidegger OWI/DUI defense attorneys serving southeast Wisconsin